michaeleggers/vkal/README.md

 [Sokol-Headers](https://github.com/floooh/sokol) created by Andre Weissflog.

-If you're starting to learn Vulkan and you do want to take a more top-down approach in order to boost your learning experience, then Vulkan  might be worth a look at.
+If you're starting to learn Vulkan and you do want to take a more top-down approach in order to boost your learning experience, then VKAL  might be worth a look at.
 That being said, VKAL is being developed simply because I want to get more familiar with the Vulkan-API myself.

 ## Dependencies